arexsvn/azure-spatial-anchors-samples/README.md

 ## Spatial Notes AR Demo

 This demo will allow a user to place anchors in the environment and associate a note with them.
 Notes can be edited or deleted.
+Code, assets and main 'SpatialNotes' scene for the project are in Unity/Assets/SpatialNotes.

 ### New User Flow
 1. Start AR Session.